Space Mowgli: Plot summary

-The novel describes the "Ark Project" of 2160 and the first (and last) contact with Ark Megaforms.
-The story is told by Stanislav Popov, a technician of the ER-2 team, one of the twelve ecologist teams that were working on Ark to prepare the planet for the arrival of the colonists from Pant.
-The ER-2 consists of Popov, Gennady Komov, Maya Glumova and Yakov Vanderhuze.
+The novel describes the "Ark Project" of the year 2160 and the first (and last) contact with the Ark megaforms.
+The story is told by Stanislav Popov, a technician of the ER-2 team, one of the twelve ecologist teams that were working on the planet Ark to prepare it for the arrival of the colonists from the planet Pant.
+The ER-2 team consists of Popov, Gennady Komov, Maya Glumova and Yakov Vanderhuze.

 The story begins as the members of ER-2 go on a routine exploration mission while Popov is left behind to oversee the construction of a permanent base for the arriving colonists.
-Suddenly, the construction robots get out of control and leave the construction site.
-It takes a few hours for Popov to locate the robots, fix them and set them back to work.
+Suddenly, the construction robots malfunction and leave the construction site.
+Within a few hours, Popov locates the robots and fixes them.

 After that, Popov hears a human baby crying.
-Popov tries to locate the source of the sound but the crying stops as suddenly as it started.
-Since infants are not allowed to leave Earth, Popov assumes he had an auditory hallucination.
-Popov carries on his work with the robots.
-Now, he hears a female voice pleading for help from somebody named Shura.
-Popov cannot locate the source of the voice either.
+Popov tries to locate the source of the sound, but it stops suddenly.
+Since infants are not allowed to leave Earth, Popov assumes he hallucinated.
+Popov continues his work with the robots.
+He then hears a female voice pleading for help from somebody named Shura.
+Popov again cannot locate the source of the voice.